MapRVA/skyway/README.md

 ## Alternatives

-Before adopting skyway for your project, please also consider [Osmium Tool](https://osmcode.org/osmium-tool/), a mature and well-trusted application that accomplished many of the same things.
+Before adopting skyway for your project, please also consider [Osmium Tool](https://osmcode.org/osmium-tool/), a well-trusted and performant application that accomplishes many of the same things.

 For a complete list of alternatives, please see the [OSM file formats page](https://wiki.openstreetmap.org/wiki/OSM_file_formats) on the OpenStreetMap wiki.